Adedipupo/Adedipupo/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
 "Exploring..."
 - 🌱 I’m currently learning ...
-Solidity
 - 👯 I’m looking to collaborate on ... interesting solutions
 - 🤔 I’m looking for help with  ... connecting with startups and collaborating
 - 💬 Ask me about ...
 Node.js,Docker,Aws,Kafka,Databricks etc